Can Low Carb Diets Be Sustained ?

-Any diet , whether high or low in carbohydrates can generate significant weight loss throughout the early stages of the diet.
-The key to successful dieting is keeping the diet weight off of good.
+Any low carb diet , whether high or low in carbohydrates can generate significant weight loss throughout the early stages of the diet.
 But, how many individuals are disenchanted when they go “off” their diets?

 The Variances Between Low Carb Diets